eggsyntax/datawalk/README.md

 to do for repetitive tasks, and this is certainly one of those tasks.

-So datawalk pretty-prints the top level of your data structure, and then lets you drill down repeatedly, typically with just a single keystroke (the number representing the item's position in the printed list, as shown next to the item) plus enter.
+So datawalk pretty-prints the top level of your data structure, and then lets you drill down repeatedly, often with just a single keystroke (the number representing the item's position in the printed list, as shown next to the item) plus enter.